tpsnugget/checkers/README.md

 - Did some work on Kinging a lite piece moving to square 11 or 13 from square 22
 - Done with lots of work now being needed to clean all this up

+# Version 15
+- Add the i counter to the mix so pieces must be moved in order
+- Done

 # Version x
 - Bottom-left square is dark with each row alternatiing patterns
 - Give color picker so user can choose dark and light square coloring